Crisis Response Protocols

 When a traumatic event or crisis occurs within Farmington Public Schools, the District provides planned, specific intervention.
 The District does its utmost to be prepared to meet the needs of affected individuals during the time of crisis.
 Every staff person has the potential to perform a task or take a role in the management of crisis situations.
 The District has protocols to serve as the guide to the response roles of staff.
-Training and evaluations are an important part of the response process.
+Training and evaluation are an important part of the response process.

 Procedures and Protocols

-The District has thorough procedures in place for school emergencies including individual student medical emergencies.
+The District has thorough procedures in place for school emergencies, including individual student medical emergencies.

 The District has a three-pronged crisis response team protocol.

 - School Teams - Each school has a crisis response team